 Tasmania Police continues to research and trial new technology to support enforcement activities - the latest efforts involving a supplementary review of 'In-Motion' camera technology, where speed cameras are fitted to moving vehicles to support interdiction at the time of or sometime after, offending behaviour.
-Automatic number plate recognition technology is hoped to complement the in-motion component, enhancing enforcement efforts even further.
+Automatic number plate recognition technology is anticipated to complement the in-motion component, enhancing enforcement efforts even further.
 Tasmania Police will also continue to support the Department of State Growth in the conduct of the automated speed enforcement program in Tasmania, specifically via intelligence-led advice into camera sites, infringement notice processing and review activities.

-Tasmania Police will imminently transition from the high-visibility Kia Stinger as its targeted highway patrol vehicle to the BMW 340i sedan.
-This forms part of strategic efforts to drive down high-risk speeding behaviour across our highway networks.
+The Tasmania Police Kia Stinger have now transitioned to the targeted, BMW highway patrol vehicle.
+This forms part of strategic efforts to drive down high-risk speeding behaviour across our highway networks, while projecting a high visibility presence.
 The introduction of these vehicles will be complemented by existing 'Over is Over' livery to further augment speed-related messaging.
 Tasmania Police continue matching different livery designs to specific uses, for example general patrol, high-visibility patrol, and low-profile marked vehicles - all of which are relevant to different methodologies of speed reduction and enforcement.